How to Use Cached Datasets in Lens Models Using Flash?¶

-Steps to consume Flash dataset in Lens
+Steps to use Flash datasets in Lens¶

-1. Define the Flash layer (Service) as the data source for your Lens deployment manifest file:
+1. Define Flash as the data source¶

 source:

-name: flash-test # name of the Flash service
+name: flash-test # Name of the Flash service

 catalog: icebase